Scoring

 Scoring requires user to define several items:

-- Scoring geometry, here named as detector
+- Scoring geometry, here named "detector"

 - Scoring quantity